Silver Cast Naja Navajo Guild Pendant or Pin

 + Add to my watchlist Forward to Friend

-Early Navajo-made jewelry contained elements that were borrowed directly from Spanish colonial and Mexican ornament.
-One of these items is the naja, a crescent form of Moorish origin.
-The Spanish conquerors in the Southwest outfitted their horses in elaborate silver ornaments—one of which was the naja that hung directly on the forehead of the horse as a part of the bridle.
+The design of this piece draws on the rich history of Navajo jewelry-making, which often incorporated elements borrowed directly from Spanish colonial and Mexican ornaments.
+One such element is the naja, a crescent form of Moorish origin.
+The Spanish conquistadors in the Southwest adorned their horses with elaborate silver ornaments, including the naja, which hung prominently on the forehead of the horse as part of the bridle.
+This pin/pendant is not just a piece of jewelry, but a symbol of cultural exchange and historical continuity.

 The pin/pendant is stamped on the back with the hallmark of the Navajo Arts and Crafts Guild, an organization to assist Navajo artists who learned their trade at Indian schools to sell their wares.
 It was officially chartered in 1941.
 "Craft items were produced either at the guild shop, in the homes of the craftsmen, or at community workshops already established on the reservation.
 Materials and supplies were issued only to craftsmen who could meet the standards and requirements for quality established by the guild."
 [Messier & Messier, 2014:68]